-Hello dr, I am 32 year old and had a very deep line between my eyebrows just want to know is it right age if I start to use skinceuticals ce freulic serum and is it safe using skinceuticals cef serum in the morning and tns essential serum at night time.
-Please reply need your help.
-Thank you
+Hello Dr. Irwin, I am 32 years old and I have a very deep line between my eyebrows.
+I just want to know if it is the right age to start using skinceuticals ce freulic serum, and is it safe using skinceuticals cef serum in the morning and tns essential serum at night time.
+Please reply, need your help.
+Thank you.

 Dr. Irwin, The vertical lines on my upper lip, are really bothering me.
 I'd rather not have shots, and I understand lasers can help..
 Which type of laser should I be looking at?
 Judi

 Dear Dr Irwin, I am a 30 year old female, have fair hair, green eyes and sensitive skin.
 Two years ago I started noticing fine lines under my eyes as well as crows feet, and have been using Active C from La Roche Posay night and day, and Renova during the winter nights.
 Would this regime be fine, or could you suggest any better options?
 Many thanks and regards

 I recently had botox for the first time (22units) on the ll lines between my brows.
 (I am a female who is 55 years old) After 1 week, no improvement.
 I was told to come back and they injected another 20 units in the same area.
 After another week, not much improvement, very slight.
 I was told I have a very strong muscle between my brows.
 I was told to come back in another week if I didn't see any more improvement.
 Should I return for more injections or wait the 3 months and see if another treatment would help my stubborn muscle??
 I am very disappointed with all this.
 Does it take several treatments to relax a stubborn muscle or should I try something else???
 Thank you

 I'm glad you asked this because you've had more than enough Botox injected there.
 The average female will use between 20 and 30 units to relax the corrugator muscle.
 Remember... more